 The competences of the Student Spokesman include: all activities related to the student rights, activities to increase students’ awareness of their rights, help in solving problems and represent the student interest.
 The Spokesman provides information on the student’s rights, indicates which procedure is most beneficial from the point of view of the student’s interests and intervenes before the competent body of the University.

-Currently, this function is performed by Jan Wieczorek, a student of Cultural Studies of Central and Eastern Europe, who works in the Team, which also includes a Sexual Violence Consultant.
+Currently, this function is performed by Dominika Kuna a student of MISH (College of Interdisciplinary Individual Studies in Humanities and Social Sciences), who works in the Team, which also includes a Sexual Violence Consultant.

 A sexual violence consultant is also a person selected from among students.
 Currently, this function is performed by Antonina Lewandowska, a student of the Faculty of Sociology.